dsidavis/DSIWeb/README.md

 Note that only 3 types of `HTML` nodes are retained in the parsed HTML, including `<title>`, `<meta>`  and `<body>`.
 Only `javascript` `<script>` nodes within
 `<body>` would work.
+CSS changes should be made to the theme directly for a consistent global style.
+See `theme/flatly/_variables.scss` or the GitHub wiki has for more info for how to tweak the theme.
-And you are advised to add your `CSS` styles to the site wide `css` sheets at `/theme/static/css/style.css` if needed.
+If you have other `CSS` styles to the site wide `css` for specific pages, a less preferred approach is to put them at `/theme/static/css/style.css`.

-If you have a dire need to add a couple of CSS sheets, you can also change the `HTML` templates but depending on what you do, you may add the CSS for ALL the pages which is not desired.

-`Pelican` also generates index pages for articles under each tag at `$SITEURL/tag/$TAGNAME.html`.
+Other CSS _will not_ be loaded without tweaking the HTML templates.

 ## Naming convention
 For each article in `markdown` or `html` format, the naming convention is set